Dr Kevin Kuykendall

-- evolution of early hominid life history
+- Evolution of early hominin life history

 Current research projects/ collaborations

-In search of Neanderthals: Limestone cave survey in the UK
+Where are all the Neanderthals?
+Limestone cave survey in the UK

 South African Palaeocave Survey Project, South Africa

-This project is to implement a regional GIS-based landscape survey of historic mining sites in South Africa, and to inventory such localities for the recovery of palaeoanthropological resources such as geological dating, environmental isotopes, palynology, mineral trace elements, fossils and other sampling techniques that will provide information about local environmental evolution.
+This project aimed to implement a regional GIS-based landscape survey of historic mining sites in South Africa, and to inventory such localities for the recovery of palaeoanthropological resources such as geological dating, environmental isotopes, palynology, mineral trace elements, fossils and other sampling techniques that will provide information about local environmental evolution.

-This contextual information will provide data for the construction of a palaeoanthropological model of regional environmental evolution, and for the successful location of new fossil localities pertinent to furthering research on extinct hominid evolution.
+This contextual information would provide data for the construction of a palaeoanthropological model of regional environmental evolution, and for the successful location of new fossil localities pertinent to furthering research on extinct hominid evolution.

 Paranasal sinuses in extant and fossil primates